 Q. A lot of attention has focused on concussions.
 Can you talk about the process before and after a concussion?

 A. This has become a hot topic because we’re seeing an increase in ER visits of youth athletes.
-All sports programs (including professional and collegiate) are getting more aggressive with treating concussions, and testing has improved in the last five years.
-Before that, good tests weren’t available so decisions were based on how the athlete felt.
-Today they have objective data they can follow to help get an athlete back in the game.
+All sports programs (including professional and collegiate) are getting more aggressive with treating concussions, and testing has improved significantly.
+Today we have objective data we can follow to help get an athlete back in the game.
 The most important thing an athlete can do is to report all injuries to an athletic trainer or physician.
 This way the athletic trainer or physician can provide information on what symptoms to watch for.
 If it’s a concussion, the athlete must watch for headaches, dizziness, disorientation, and vomiting.

 Young athletes tend to think they’re invincible and always want to play.
 Unfortunately, ER visits tell a different story.
 Athletes need to understand the seriousness of the injury.
 There’s more information available today to help parents and athletes understand a concussion and the appropriate treatment, which is mental and physical rest.

 Baseline testing is another great tool that’s coming to the forefront of treating concussions.
-A couple different baseline testing tools, like Axon sports and Impact, are now available.
+A couple of different baseline testing tools, like Axon Sports and ImPACT, are now available.
 These tools are used in professional sports, as well.
 The tests work by measuring baseline brain function when an athlete is healthy.
 If a baseline test is conducted, trainers, coaches, and athletes know what recovery must occur before they can participate again.
 National progression standards are followed.